 Bufflehead will take up residence in nest boxes during the summer in forested areas of central and western Canada.
-They’re more likely to choose a small box (6 x 6 x 15 inches) with a 2.5-inch-diameter opening than a large box (7 x 7 x 15 inches or bigger) with a larger opening.
+Consider putting up a nest box to attract a breeding pair.
+Make sure you put it up well before breeding season.
+Attach a guard to keep predators from raiding eggs and young.
+Bufflehead are more likely to choose a small box (6 x 6 x 15 inches) with a 2.5-inch-diameter opening than a large box (7 x 7 x 15 inches or bigger) with a larger opening.
+Find out more about nest boxes on our Attract Birds pages.
+You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.

 Find This Bird